-The Tax Cuts and Jobs Act (TCJA) passed in late 2017 put a $10,000 limit on the amount of state taxes individuals could subtract as itemized deductions.
-As a workaround, some states have enacted legislation to allow certain pass-through entities (PTEs) to be taxed at the entity level for state taxes.
+The Tax Cuts and Jobs Act (TCJA) passed in late 2017 put a $10,000 limit on the amount of state and local taxes (SALT) individuals could subtract as itemized deductions.
+As a workaround, many states have enacted legislation to allow certain pass-through entities (PTEs) to be taxed at the entity level for state taxes.
 This allows PTEs, such as S corporations and partnerships, the ability to deduct their tax payments at the federal level as a business expense.
-This essentially bypasses the $10,000 deduction limit at the owner level.
-The taxes paid by the PTE is then a state credit which can be used to offset state taxes due on the owner’s tax return.
+This essentially bypasses the $10,000 deduction limit at the shareholder/member level.
+The state income taxes paid by the PTE are then taken as a state income credit which can be used to offset state income taxes due on the owner’s tax return.